The Wizard of Odds: Wizard's Wheel of Fortune

 At the end of the show, Trebek spun the wheel and the person it landed on was eligible for bonus gifts.
 A list of averages was then brought out, with a number above it.
 The contestant had to pick a group of items whose average added up to exactly the target number.
 If the contestant was correct, he or she won the bonus gifts, including a brand new car.

 Theme

-The theme song was composed and sung by Alan Thicke, who was also one of the show's producers.
+The theme song was composed and sung by Alan Thicke, also from Canada, who was also one of the show's producers.

 Lawsuit

 Nearly a week after the show debuted, Leo Guild (who has created numerous radio and television shows, books, and newspaper columns) filed a $2 million lawsuit against NBC for stealing his Wizard title, which had been used as a newspaper column during the late 1940s.